Zywave/booster/src/_areas/blog/posts/2021-12-01-making-zui-more-performant.md

 We believe this approach is a reasonable compromise behind the developer experience of simple installs and end-user experience with more performant page loads.

 We intend to monitor utilization, and if we see other ways to offer small bundles that satisfy common scenarios, we'll definitely address those.

+For more information, you can track our progress [here](https://gitlab.com/groups/zywave/devkit/-/epics/38).